alperr/wk/README.md

 - with **wk start** command, these these js, css and html files are merged and served via an http server built into CLI tool

-`dont serve the base project folder or public folder yourself for development`
+`dont serve the base project folder or public folder yourself for development always use wk start command for development`

-- main document of the web application is **./public/index.html**, you can include 3rd party scripts/css or tweak the document by
+- main document of the web application is **./public/index.html**, you can include 3rd party scripts/css in it

 - all assets and 3rd party js/css files should be stored in **./public** folder